AdobeDocs/experience-platform.en/help/segmentation/methods/edge-segmentation.md

 >[!TAB Audience Portal]

-You can retrieve all the audiences that are enabled for edge segmentation within your organization by using filters within Audience Portal.
+You can retrieve all the audiences that are enabled for edge segmentation within your organization by using filters in Audience Portal.

-Within the **Update frequency**,
+Within the available filters, go to **Update frequency** and select "Edge".

+IMAGE

+Using this filter displays all audiences in your organization that are evaluated using edge segmentation.

+IMAGE

 To learn more about viewing audiences in Platform, please read the [Audience Portal guide](../ui/audience-portal.md).